-Measures implemented consist of a combination of direct dialogue with the supplier, own research and formal actions.
-The involved supplier signed in 2022 our Counterparty Code of Conduct which outlines our expectations related to human rights and working conditions.
-The supplier is also entered into our purchasing system where it will be regularly screened for any sanctions.
+Measures implemented consist of a combination of direct dialogue with the supplier, building of internal awareness and formal actions.
+The supplier involved signed in 2022 our Counterparty Code of Conduct which outlines our expectations related to human rights and working conditions.
+The supplier is also entered into our purchasing system where it is regularly screened for any sanctions.